davide-castro20/FEUP-LBAW-Wiki/ebd.md

 ## A6: Indexes, triggers, user functions, transactions and population

-> Brief presentation of the product.
-> Brief presentation of the artefact goals.
+This artifact cointais all indexes, triggers, functions and transactions needed for the database to work as well as the estimated growth of the database.

 ### 1. Database Workload

-> A study of the predicted system load (database load), organized in subsections.

 #### 1.1.
 Tuple Estimation